Two trips for the price of one? It's not a scam! It's a layover and it's how we see the world.

 There's absolutely no way you can go to Hawaii and not explore the ocean.
 The water is lovely, the scenery is great - and what lies under the surface is even better!
 The snorkeling and scuba diving in Hawaii is fantastic.
 The Big Island is arguably less famous for underwater activities than the other islands but we have always enjoyed ourselves and have several beaches we call our favourites.
 There's great ocean experiences there - don't let anyone convince you otherwise!

 But not everyone is comfortable in the water and fortunately there's a great alternative for those who prefer to keep dry while they explore the ocean depths.
 We did a submarine tour of the Kona harbour with Atlantis Submarine Tours and we really enjoyed our experience.
 But what was it like stepping onboard a submarine for the first time?
-And did the tour offer good value?
+And did the tour offer good value compared to other things to do in Kona?
 Read on to learn more about our adventures (from the anti-adventurist herself!)

 Posts You'll Love